 17. Gear 360 users Don’t Lose Your Product Key

 Tucked away inside the Gear 360° box is a small piece of paper with a product key.
 I didn’t even notice it for weeks and was lucky not to have thrown it away.
 Keep it safe, take a picture of it even, so you have a copy.

 The key is for Samsung’s Action Direct app for your PC.
 This allows you to trim and edit 360° content on your computer instead of having to use your phone.
 Without this key, you can’t use the program.

-You can now easily create awesome tiny planet pictures or videos using the gear 360, all you have to do when viewing a photo is choose RoundView.
+Create awesome tiny planet pictures or videos, all you have to do when viewing a photo is choose RoundView.
 Now for pictures you could simply screenshot to save it or the gear manager 2017 New, allows you to save image.
 I prefer to use another app though as screen shots loose resolution, so look awful trying to zoom in.
 To get the video you’ll also have to use another app and for more on that check out my Top 360° Editing Apps.